Ktana/Object-Oriented-EX/README.md

 the program takes all the CSV format files that there is on the given path and creates new CSV file with the fields: time, model, longitude, altitude, latitude.
 The Union CSV is filtered by time and ID.

 ### The chosen fields:
 6 permanent columns that represents the time and the coordinates, and 40 dynamic columns that filtered by the strongest signal (he is a part of the data).
-In addition – the file can be filtered by tome and ID.
+In addition – the file can be filtered by time and ID.

-## The program contains 7 packages plus one package from the internet:
+## The program contains 8 packages and two packages from the internet:
 ### Global package:
 -**_CSVheaderrow_** – describes the head line (the labels) on the input file, it contains private Strings that matching the labels on the original file, getters of the values and one constructor that gets the relevant values from the header line.
 Main use: saving data about the devise that collect the data.